Battle of Gannoruwa: Preparations

 Melo began preparing his troops to attack Kandy after the seizure of his horses by the Sinhalese king.
 He ordered his Disawes to summon the army to a village named Menikkadawara.
-On 19 March 1638, Melo departed from Colombo and arrived at Menikkadawara with an army of 900 Portuguese soldiers and 5000 mercenaries including Lascarins, Kaffirs, Malays, Canarese, and some Sinhalese.
+On 19 March 1638, Melo departed from Colombo and arrived at Menikkadawara with an army of 900 Portuguese soldiers and 5,000 mercenaries including Lascarins, Kaffirs, Malays, Canarese, and some Sinhalese.
 Troops were also brought from Malacca for the battle.
 Rajasinghe sent a letter to Melo through a Portuguese friar seeking negotiations, but this call was rejected by Melo, who replied, saying "The little black is frightened.
 We shall drag him by the ears".
 The king, angered by this remark, summoned his troops and prepared for the battle.
 The Portuguese army was put under the command of Fernão de Mendonça Furtado, the nephew and son-in-law of Melo.

 The city was evacuated, since the Sinhalese army was not capable of facing the Portuguese army head on.
 Everything of value in the city was taken away.
 Instead of facing the Portuguese directly, Rajasinghe and his generals planned a trap.
 The Sinhalese army encamped on Gannoruwa hill, preparing to attack the Portuguese force upon their return from Kandy.

-The king's vow
+Royal vow

 While reconnoitering with his generals in the area around a shrine called Dodanwala Dewalaya, the king's crown fell from his head.
 He was informed by his men that he was near the shrine and that the deity presiding in the shrine was powerful.
 Rajasinghe vowed at the shrine that if he succeeded in defeating the Portuguese, he would present his crown and sword to the shrine.